IvanPrzOl/AccuPAR_LP-80_Parsing/readme.md

-This is a R script to parse and order the data output from the AccuPAR LP-80.
+R package to parse and order data from the AccuPAR LP-80 output files.